-[para 11] The inquiry notices identified one issue: Does section 17 of the Act (personal information) apply to the records/information?

-[para 12] In the Public Body's initial submission, the Public Body claimed that portions of the records are non-responsive to the access request.
+- [para 12] The inquiry notices identified one issue: Does section 17 of the Act (personal information) apply to the records/information? - [para 13] In the Public Body's initial submission, the Public Body claimed that the records or, portions of the records, are non-responsive to the access request.
 I will also address this issue.
-Whether these records are responsive directly relates to the scope of the records which are relevant to the access request.

-[para 13] The issues in this inquiry are as follows:

-- A. Is/Are the information/records responsive to the Applicant's access request? - B. Does section 17 of the Act (personal information) apply to the records/information?
+Whether these records are responsive directly relates to the scope of the records which are relevant to the access request. - [para 14] The issues in this inquiry are as follows: - A. Is/Are the information/records responsive to the Applicant's access request? - B. Does section 17 of the Act (personal information) apply to the records/information?